 Statistics and Facts

 The Indian trust consists of 55 million surface acres and 57 million acres of subsurface minerals estates held in trust by the United States for American Indians, Indian tribes and Alaska Natives.
-Over 11 million acres belong to individual Indians* and nearly 44 million acres are held in trust for Indian tribes.
-On these lands, the Department manages over 119,000 leases.
-It also manages approximately $4.4 billion in trust funds.
-For fiscal year 2012, funds from leases, use permits, settlements and judgments, land sales, and income from financial assets, totaling approximately $487 million, were collected for about 387,000 open Individual Indian Money (IIM) accounts.
-Approximately $1.4 billion was collected in fiscal year 2012 for about 3,000 tribal accounts (for over 250 tribes).
+Over 11 million acres belong to individual Indians and nearly 44 million acres are held in trust for Indian tribes.* On these lands, the Department manages over 119,000 leases.
+It also manages approximately $4.6 billion in trust funds.
+For fiscal year 2013, funds from leases, use permits, settlements and judgments, land sales, and income from financial assets, totaling approximately $791 million, were collected for about 393,000 open Individual Indian Money (IIM) accounts.
+Approximately $642 million was collected in fiscal year 2013 for about 3,000 tribal accounts (for over 250 tribes).

 There is nothing comparable to this in the commercial trust sector.